The Green Deal Newport

 Minimum Energy Efficiency Standards (MEES), Home Insulation Assessments & Energy Performance Certificates (EPC)

-ARE YOUR RENTALS MEES COMPLIANT AS FROM 1st APRIL 2018?
+WILL YOUR RENTALS BE MEES COMPLIANT AS FROM 1st APRIL 2020?

 On 1/4/18 the Minimum Energy Efficiency Standards (MEES) for Privately Rented Domestic Properties came into force.